 “We have an opportunity to come together as a nation to demonstrate our care and compassion for those who are really struggling right now.
 Please take that opportunity by donating to the Aberlour Urgent Assistance Fund so that children, young people, and families don’t suffer as a result of coronavirus.”

 How Aberlour’s Urgent Assistance Fund helped Sarah and her baby

 Shortly after Sarah’s baby was born, both became unwell and were rushed to intensive care for a week.
 After recovering, they were due to be discharged when it became apparent that Sarah had very little income and no support from family.
 That meant after paying her household bills and baby essentials, there wasn’t enough money left to buy warm clothing.

 Aberlour’s Urgent Assistance Fund came to the rescue for Sarah and her baby.
-It provided Sarah with a sum of money to enable her to have food for her cupboards and freezer, warm clothes for her and her baby to minimise any repeat visits to hospital, and money for her gas and electricity meters.
+It provided Sarah with a sum of money to enable her to have food for her cupboards and freezer, warm clothes for her and her baby to minimise any repeat visits to the hospital, and money for her gas and electricity meters.

 Do you need urgent financial assistance?

 If you require urgent assistance, you can apply to receive funding from Aberlour’s Urgent Assistance Fund.
-You’ll need a GP, Social Worker or other professional you may be working with to agree to your application.
+You’ll need a GP, Social Worker, or other professional you may be working with to agree to your application.
 Full details.